VanessaSwanson/project-three-frontend/README.md

 Overview <a name="overview"></a>
 ========

-This was my third project as part of the General Assembly immersive Software Engineering course, in which my group built a full stack application called Mugglemore, a meetup site for Harry Potter fans, using MongoDb, Express, React and Node.
+This was my third project as part of the General Assembly immersive Software Engineering course, in which my group built a full stack application called Mugglemore, a meetup site for Harry Potter fans, using MongoDB, Express, React and Node.

 Project Brief <a name="projectbrief"></a>
 =============